awsdocs/aws-lambda-developer-guide/doc_source/with-on-demand-custom-android-example-upload-deployment-pkg.md

 At the command prompt, run the following Lambda CLI `create-function` command using the *adminuser* `profile`\.

 You need to update the command by providing the \.zip file path and the execution role ARN\.
-The `--runtime` parameter value can be `nodejs8.10`, `nodejs6.10` or `nodejs4.3`, or `java8`, depending on the language you chose to author your code\.
+The `--runtime` parameter value can be `nodejs8.10`, `nodejs6.10`, or `java8`, depending on the language you chose to author your code\.

 ```
 $ aws lambda create-function \